nvaccess/nvda/user_docs/en/userGuide.md

 If you wish to adjust volume of all applications except for NVDA, consider using [the dedicated commands](#OtherAppVolume).

-This option is not available if you have started NVDA with [WASAPI disabled for audio output](#WASAPI) in Advanced Settings.

 Please note, that if NVDA crashes, then it won't be able to restore application sounds volume, and those applications might still output sound only in one channel after NVDA crash.
 In order to mitigate this, please restart NVDA and select the mode "NVDA in both channels and applications in both channels".